Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 The `Authenticator` is a Composable function that will display a prompt when it is asked to handle an authentication challenge.
 It can handle the following types of authentication:

-- ArcGIS Authentication (OAuth, IAP, and Token)
+- ArcGIS Authentication (OAuth, Identity-Aware Proxy, and Token)
 - Integrated Windows Authentication (IWA)
 - Client Certificate (PKI)
 - Server Trust challenges